abbec/deferred/Doc/Report/report.md

 post-processing effect since there is already a texture resource containing the raw image before post processing.
-If the time would have allowed, I would have implemented some post processing effects like depth of field, motion blur, tonemapping and blur.
+If the time would have allowed, I would have implemented some post processing effects like depth of field, motion blur and tonemapping.
 Since 16 bit floating point textures are used, it is absolutely neccessary to use tonemapping to get correct results with this dynamic range.

-I have learned a lot in implementing this project much due to the fact that the DirectX API offers more manual control than the OpenGL 2 API which has been used exclusively earlier in the education.
+I have learned a lot in implementing this project, much due to the fact that the DirectX API offers more manual control than the OpenGL 2 API which has been used exclusively earlier in the education.
 This means that some fundamental math for computer graphics had to be revisited